 - The bus also has a second Dead Man Switch in that the bomb will be triggered if anyone tries to get off, and with a plethora of news crews filming and a secret camera installed on the bus, Hopper's character will know if someone tries.
 In essence, he's installed two switches, one that will blow if his instructions are disobeyed while he's alive, and one if the same happens when he's dead.

-- In the film version of Spawn, CIA director Jason Winn had a device installed near his heart that, if his heart ever stopped, would send a signal out to an automated system designed to release a devastating virus all over the earth.
+- In the film version of Spawn, CIA director Jason Winn has a device installed near his heart that, if his heart ever stops, will send a signal out to an automated system designed to release a devastating virus all over the Earth.
 Oddly, even the "normal" members of the CIA are shown thinking that this was a good idea ("Now, no one will dare kill you, sir!).
 It apparently never occurs to anyone to think about what would happen if the guy gets into a car crash or has a heart attack, or is assassinated by somebody who doesn't know about the top-secret weapon.
 When informed about this, Spawn manages to use his magic to remove and deactivate the device.

 - Terminator 2: Judgment Day.
 Inventor Miles Dyson makes a Heroic Sacrifice by standing between the escaping heroes and a pursuing SWAT team, hand-holding a heavy piece of wreckage over a detonator switch as his last labored breaths flutter from his bullet-riddled body.
 It also shows that he doesn't really want to kill them, as he warns them to get out.

 - The Big Bad of Hancock is holding a Dead Man Switch that will detonate a bomb attached to his hostages if his finger releases the trigger.
 Hancock takes his hand with him.

 - In Point Break, Bodhi tells Johnny Utah that if doesn't meet with another robber at a certain place, that robber will kill Utah's girlfriend.